 - Any person under the age of 25 who was previously been adjudicated an offender in juvenile court for an act which would constitute a felony or misdemeanor crime of domestic violence.2

-Nebraska has no laws preventing the purchase or possession of firearms by:
+Nebraska has no laws, however, preventing the purchase or possession of firearms by:

-- Violent misdemeanants (other than those convicted of a domestic violence misdemeanor);
+- People convicted of violent misdemeanors (other than those convicted of a domestic violence misdemeanor);

-For information on the background check process used to enforce these provisions, see the Nebraska Background Checks section.
+For information on the background check process used to enforce these provisions, see the Nebraska Background Check Procedures section.

 - Neb.
 Rev. Stat. § 28-1206(1).